 (f) Execute the driving cycle automatically by operating all the closed-loop processes (mainly for brake controls, cooling air handling, and emissions measurements instruments);

-(g) Continuously sample and record data from all relevant sensors to generate the outputs defined in 13. of this UN GTR;
+(g) Continuously sample and record data from all relevant sensors to generate the outputs defined in paragraph 13. of this UN GTR;

 (h) Monitor signals, messages, alarms, or emergency stops from the operator and the different systems connected to the test system.